10 Animals With Big Feet

 Ostriches possess elastic energy stored in their tendons, allowing them to generate twice the power of a human.

-Apart from their long legs, ostriches possess substantial feet that provide a comfortable grip on uneven terrain, enabling them to run with efficiency.
+Apart from their long legs, ostriches possess substantial feet that provide a comfortable grip on uneven terrain, enabling them to run efficiently.

 Let me tell you this intriguing fact: ostriches are the only birds with two toes.

-The larger toe bears the weight of the bird, while the smaller toe assists in maintaining balance during their running movements.
+The larger toe bears the bird’s weight, while the smaller toe assists in maintaining balance during their running movements.

 2. Elephants